dberzano/dberzano.github.io/alice/debug/index.md

 ![KCachegrind](kcachegrind.jpg)

-where coloed blocks indentify graphically which are the functions where your program spends most of its time.
+where colored blocks indentify graphically which are the functions where your program spends most of its time.

 <!--